memgraph/docs/mage/overview.md

 ### Browse the spellbook of query modules

-Spellbook has been written by high MAGEs to help you utilize all the [currently available query modules](/mage/query-modules/available-queries).
+The spellbook has been written to help you utilize all the [currently available query modules](/mage/query-modules/available-queries).

 <details>